dji-sdk/Payload-SDK-Doc/source/tutorial/custom-widget.md

 ### 2. Config the configuration file
 When developing payload on Linux and RTOS systems, developer needs to set control configuration information, such as the control's default configuration file and control configuration files corresponding to different system languages.
 Make sure the DJI Pilot can get the configuration information of the control and display it on the DJI Pilot correctly.

->**NOTE:** The configuration items of the widgets which in the different system languages, such as control number, control number, and control type, need to be same.
+> **NOTE** The configuration items of the widgets which in the different system languages, such as control number, control number, and control type, need to be same.

 #### Set parameters for payload(Linux)